When working with high vacuum (HV) and ultra-high vacuum (UHV), there are specific aspects to consider to ensure an efficient and safe system.

 Each of these pumps has its strengths and weaknesses.
 TMPs are kinetic-type pumps and are easy to operate.
 They are low maintenance; provide a hydrocarbon-free operation; require no regeneration; and operate at high pumping speeds in the HV and UHV range.
 That said, they also come with drawbacks such as moving parts that can generate vibrations.
 Other problems include reduced pumping speeds for light gases and sensitivity to mechanical shock and to particulate contamination.

 The primary drawbacks of IGPs are their low pumping efficiency when handling noble gases, and the decrease in pumping speed in HV and UHV applications.
-Also, on a practical level, they need high voltage and magnetic field and, they are heavy.
+Also, on a practical level, they need high voltage and magnetic fields, and they are heavy.

-To sum up, the three main considerations for working under HV and UHV conditions are to create an efficient vacuum system, to regularly check your working conditions and cleanliness and to choose the right vacuum pump for your application.
+To sum up, the four main considerations for working under HV and UHV conditions are to:

 All of these considerations must be borne in mind when operating a HV or UHV system for any application.
 It is a crucial step on the path to delivering the optimum performance of a vacuum system and achieving the desired HV and UHV conditions.